todogroup/repolinter-dashboard/README.md

 2. Install [Sam Cli](https://docs.aws.amazon.com/lambda/latest/dg/sam-cli-requirements.html) via `pip install aws-sam-cli`.
 3. Clone this repository and cd into the api directory and run `sam local start-api`.
 This will let you run & test all the lambda functions locally.
 4. Run `npm install`.
-5. For running the static website part run `REACT_APP_ENDPOINT = "http://localhost:3000" & npm start`.
+5. For running the static website part run ``REACT_APP_ENDPOINT="http://localhost:3000"  npm start``.
 Note this command may vary depending upon your shell type.
 6. Navigate to http://0.0.0.0:3001/ via your preferred browser.
 7. Happy linting.